-The way that the Australian Taxation Office (ATO) sets out its repayment income thresholds is quite manageable for most income-earners but HELP debt can still have a big impact on the amount you can borrow.
+The way the Australian Taxation Office (ATO) sets out its repayment income thresholds is quite manageable for most income-earners, but HELP debt can still have a big impact on the amount you can borrow.

 Like personal loans, car finance, credit cards or dependent children, a HELP loan is treated the same way as any other liability.

-The bank runs what is known as a “serviceability” test to calculate your level of income in relation to your current debts and liabilities and determine whether you can afford the loan you want.
+The bank runs what is known as a serviceability test to compare your level of income with your current debts and liabilities and determine whether you can afford the loan you want.

-If you’re in a strong position, you should have a certain level of surplus income which means you can qualify for the amount you’re looking to borrow.
+If you’re in a strong position, you should have a certain surplus income, which means you can qualify for the amount you’re looking to borrow.

-If your debt to income level is high, the calculation may show a negative surplus, in which case, your borrowing capacity could be restricted.
+If your debt-to-income level is high, your borrowing capacity could be restricted.

 Even though the National Consumer Credit Protection Act prohibits lenders from approving loans that would put borrowers into financial hardship, it doesn’t provide specific guidelines on how the banks should do this.

-Because of this, each lender has their own level of risk that they’re willing to accept with your mortgage application.
+Because of this, each lender has its level of risk that it’s willing to accept when assessing your mortgage application.

 Please call us on 1300 889 743 or complete our free assessment form to discover how we can help you qualify for a mortgage.

-That’s because you don’t actually start paying HECS-HELP until you reach a certain income level.
+You don’t start paying HECS-HELP until you reach a certain income level.

-Even once you reach higher income levels, the repayments themselves are quite negligible because you don’t pay back any interest on the debt like a normal loan.
+Even once you reach higher income levels, the repayments are negligible because you don’t pay back any interest on the debt like a normal loan.

 Instead, part of your yearly income is withheld by the Australian Taxation Office (ATO) as per your income level.

-Here is the current repayment income thresholds and rates for HELP:
+Here are the current repayment income thresholds and rates for HELP (FY 2023 ):